-Goal Oriented Alternative Learning is an alternate educational program jointly offered by School District #43 and the Ministry of Children and Family Services.
-The class offerings are equivalent to the core and elective offerings found in other B.C. high schools.
+Goal Oriented Alternative Learning is an alternate educational program jointly offered by School District #43 and the Ministry of Children and Family Development.
 All courses offered at GOAL comply with Ministry of Education standards and are officially recognized.

 At GOAL, Teachers and Youth Workers support the academic and social/emotional well-being of students.
-We aim to provide an inclusive learning environment as a pathway to graduating and to becoming engaged citizens.
+We aim to provide an inclusive learning environment as a pathway to graduation and to becoming engaged citizens.

 Why Attend GOAL?

 GOAL is a transition program, where students can re-engage in their schooling, and work with staff to get back on track with their education.
-The GOAL Program is a part-time program that allows students to work a their own pace, build their confidence, and be part of a small community of learners.
-No matter where or how the student has left the schooling process, GOAL welcomes them back.
-GOAL is a transitional school that offers a high staff-to-student ratio, counselling and behavioural support in addition to instruction that adapts provincial curriculum to meet individual needs.
+The GOAL Program is a part-time program that allows students to work at their own pace, build their confidence, and be part of a small community of learners.
+No matter where or how the student has left the schooling process, GOAL welcomes them back to assist students in becoming successful learners.
+The program offers a high staff-to-student ratio, counselling and behavioural support in addition to instruction that adapts provincial curriculum to meet individual needs.

 Who Can Attend GOAL?

-GOAL is a program intended to serve the educational and social needs of those youth who have become involved with Youth Probation, who have come into difficulty in other regular or alternate school settings, or who have been without formal schooling for a significant period of time.
-The typical candidate wishes to "transition back" into either the regular or alternate school setting.
+GOAL is a program intended to serve the educational and social needs of students in grade 10-12 who have become involved with Youth Probation; who have struggled in other regular or alternate school settings; or who have been without formal schooling for a significant period of time.
+The typical student wishes to complete coursework in order to transition back to another secondary school.

 In Addition, Students are:

-- provided with ongoing "after hours" support through GOAL youth workers
+- provided with ongoing "after hours" support through PLEA youth workers

-- provided access to career and employment counselling, assistance in resume writing, and support in job searching
+- provided with assistance in resume writing, and support in job searching